kura52/sushi-browser/resource/puppeteer/README.md

 You may find that Puppeteer does not behave as expected when controlling pages that incorporate audio and video.
 (For example, [video playback/screenshots is likely to fail](https://github.com/GoogleChrome/puppeteer/issues/291).)
 There are two reasons for this:

 * Puppeteer is bundled with Chromium--not Chrome--and so by default, it inherits all of [Chromium's media-related limitations](https://www.chromium.org/audio-video).
 This means that Puppeteer does not support licensed formats such as AAC or H.264.
-(However, it is possible to force Puppeteer to use a separately-installed version Chrome instead of Chromium via the [`executablePath` option to `puppeteer.launch`](https://github.com/GoogleChrome/puppeteer/blob/v1.11.0/docs/api.md#puppeteerlaunchoptions).
+(However, it is possible to force Puppeteer to use a separately-installed version Chrome instead of Chromium via the [`executablePath` option to `puppeteer.launch`](https://github.com/GoogleChrome/puppeteer/blob/v1.17.0/docs/api.md#puppeteerlaunchoptions).
 You should only use this configuration if you need an official release of Chrome that supports these media formats.)
 * Since Puppeteer (in all configurations) controls a desktop version of Chromium/Chrome, features that are only supported by the mobile version of Chrome are not supported.
 This means that Puppeteer [does not support HTTP Live Streaming (HLS)](https://caniuse.com/#feat=http-live-streaming).

-#### Q: I am having trouble installing / running Puppeteer in my test environment?
+#### Q: I am having trouble installing / running Puppeteer in my test environment.
+Where should I look for help?
 We have a [troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) guide for various operating systems that lists the required dependencies.

 #### Q: How do I try/test a prerelease version of Puppeteer?